Music

 Impact

-After the implementation of our music scheme of work, pupils should leave primary school equipped with a range of skills to enable them to succeed in their secondary education and to be able to enjoy and appreciate music throughout their lives.
+Pupils will leave primary school equipped with a range of skills to enable them to succeed in their secondary education and to be able to enjoy and appreciate music throughout their lives.

-- Be confident performers, composers and listeners and will be able to express themselves musically at and beyond school.
+• Be confident performers, composers and listeners and will be able to express themselves musically at aqnd beyond school.

-- Show an appreciation and respect for a wide range of musical styles from around the world and will understand how music is influenced by the wider cultural, social and historical contexts in which it is developed.
+• Show an appreciation and respect for a wide range of musical styles from around the world and will understand how music is influenced by the wider cultural, social and historical contexts in which it is developed.

-- Understand the ways in which music can be written down to support performing and composing activities.
+• Understand the ways in which music can be written down to support performing and composing activities.

-- Demonstrate and articulate an enthusiasm for music and be able to identify their own personal musical preferences.
+• Demonstrate and articulate an enthusiasm for music and be able to identify their own personal musical preferences.

-- Meet the end of key stage expectations outlined in the national curriculum for music.
+• Meet the end of key stage expectations outlined in the national curriculum for music.

-Autumn 2022: Listening and Performing
+Listening and Performing in the Hive:

 We are very lucky to have Mr Poole from Inspire Music in school every Thursday this term to teach the Hive Class to play the toot.
-It hugely benefits the pupils work with a music specialist and they are developing a range of skills from within ourmusic curriculum at Mattersey:
+It hugely benefits the pupils work with a music specialist and they are developing a range of skills from within our music curriculum at Mattersey:

-- Learning how to play melody parts on tuned instruments with accuracy and control
+• Learning how to play melody parts on tuned instruments with accuracy and control

-- Developing instrumental technique
+• Developing instrumental technique

-- Preparing for an end of term performance focussing on the skills of keeping in time with others and communicating with the group.
+• Preparing for an end of term performance focussing on the skills of keeping in time with others and communicating with the group.

-- Performing with accuracy and fluency from notation
+• Performing with accuracy and fluency from notation

-- Performing by following a conductor’s cues and directions
+• Performing by following a conductor’s cues and directions

 Thorpe Road